 My cryptocurrency price targets from early July (2017) went viral (worldwide).
 Shortly thereafter, I put out a 122-page report that included price targets for the major cryptocurrencies.

-You can purchase a copy of the report for US$250.
-Additionally, if you are interested in my cryptocurrency and stock recommendations service going forward, you must contact me via telephone or email.
+If you are interested in my cryptocurrency and stock recommendations service going forward, you must go to the Sign Up page.

 I had more than 4,000 visitors to my website in the last month from more than 100 countries worldwide after the recent headlines I made went viral.
 In the last week, there were more than 2,000 visitors to my site and I gave interviews to Forbes, Bloomberg, CNBC, Charley Wright, Sputnik (Russia), Jornal de Negocios, Quartz Media (England), Dagens Næringsliv (Norway), broadcast.com (Brazil) and coindesk.com.
 I shared my 122-page report on cryptocurrency with CNBC and was interviewed by the station.
 My interview with CNBC went viral … more than 200,000 people have seen it already … and it has been shared more than 15,000 times on the many sites that have posted excerpts from it https://www.cnbc.com/2017/07/31/bitcoin-to-surge-nearly-80-percent-to-5000-standpoints-moas-predicts.html —